Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

 - Configure NTP and DNS for HPE NCN BMCs.
 - Unbound no longer forwards requests to Shasta zones to site DNS.
-- Add static entries for `registry.local` and `packages.local` to the etc/hosts` files on the worker nodes.
+- Add static entries for `registry.local` and `packages.local` to the `/etc/hosts` files on the worker nodes.
 - Update Kea externTrafficPolicy from `Cluster` to `Local`.
-- Prometheus can now to scrape kubelkube-proxy for metrics.
+- Prometheus can now to scrape kubelet/kube-proxy for metrics.
 - Install node-exporter on storage nodes.
 - BOS will now leave any nodes that it cannot communicate with behind.
 These nodes will not prolong a BOS session.
 A message describing how to relaunch